 Situated in the city of Chennai in Tamil Nadu, Marina Beach is a natural urban beach along the Bay of Bengal.
 The beach is stretched out to a distance of 13 kilometres making it the longest natural urban beach in the country, second largest in the world and also the most crowded beach in India with almost 30,000 visitors a day.
-Marina beach has statues of heroes from the Tamil culture such as Anna and MGR, a salute to their never-ending efforts to make Tamil Nadu a fast growing city of India.
-In an attempt to make this beach the hotspot for tourism, an aquarium has also been constructed on the Marina Beach.

 5 months ago by Sravya Vemuri

 The beach has a wide shore area.
 Apart from a scenic view of the sky and water meeting, there are a good number of wholesale stores on the beach road.
 For a fitness enthusiast, it is ideal to go for walk along this beach road in the early mornings.
 There are washrooms and toilets in the place.
 However, cleanliness is an issue.
 There is a great improvement over the years, but the scope remains large for further green initiatives.
 There is free parking facility as well.

 5 months ago by Anam Shaikh

 Marina Beach is the longest natural urban beach in the country.
 Bathing and swimming is illegal at Marina beach since the undercurrent in the region is very strong and there are no lifeguards stationed here.
 Apart from enjoying on the beach, there are many historical monuments built at the junction of pathway stand.
 Some of them include Annadurai and MG Ramachandran memorials, statues of heroes from Tamil culture, Indo Saracenic buildings, monuments of Tamil scholars, patriots and famous personalities including Mahatma Gandhi and Subhash Chandra Bose.
 One of the most remarkable effigies is the Triumph of Labor by Debiprasad Roy Choudhary.
 Various stalls of food items including murukku, sundal, ice-cream and other South-Indian snacks are located in its vicinity to curb the cravings of the foodies.
 An aquarium, situated near the beach, comprises of some of the most astonishing and splendid range of tropical sea and fresh water fish.
 It gives you a chance to be familiar with the aquatic life and see what God has blessed the sea life of Chennai with.
 And then south to its location is situated the Ice House, which was used for storage of ice brought from great lakes in North America during the time of British.
 The sun is unforgiving, carry sun-screen and stay hydrated.